 Internet Access Measures the Impact of the Digital Divide and COVID-19

-The lack of equitable access to broadband internet services across all households has been an issue of concern among health care experts even prior to the coronavirus pandemic.
+Lack of equitable access to broadband internet services across all households has been an issue of concern among health care experts even prior to the coronavirus pandemic.
 Initially, the problem of digital divide was studied in terms of barriers to health plan application and enrollment during the rollout of the newly developed online health insurance marketplace.
-In light of the coronavirus pandemic, lack of access to broadband internet services has also emerged as a potential challenge to efforts to respond to the coronavirus; not only in preventing individuals from accessing the real-time information they need surrounding COVID-19, but also in lost chances for utilization of telemedicine services, ability to work remotely, keeping pace with an e-learning curriculum, or to help mitigate the dangers of social isolation while practicing social distancing.
+In light of the coronavirus pandemic, lack of access to broadband internet services has also emerged as a potential challenge to efforts to respond to the coronavirus; not only in preventing individuals from accessing the real-time information they need surrounding COVID-19, but also in lost chances for utilization of telehealth services, ability to work remotely, keeping pace with an e-learning curriculum, or to help mitigate the dangers of social isolation while practicing social distancing.
 SHADAC researchers explore the variation in access to broadband internet across states, and reveal disparities by income, rurality, coverage, and disability status.

 BRFSS Spotlight Series